Magic Carpet Journals

 The Chiang Kai Shek Memorial is centrally located in the city of Taipei.
 Once through the massive Ming-style arch, three buildings dominated my attention in the beautifully landscaped grounds.

-The National Concert Hall to the left is built in traditional Chinese style, with orange-red tiled roof, as is the National Theatre on the right.
+The National Concert Hall, above, is built in traditional Chinese style, with orange-red tiled roof, as is the National Theatre, pictured below.
 However, the Chiang Kai Shek Memorial building is what really attracts a person’s attention.
 This large white, pagoda style building, with royal blue tile Chinese style roof, is dominated on each side by a huge staircase.
 We went directly up the eighty-nine steps that lead to the entrance of the Memorial Hall.
 (Eighty-nine being the age of Chiang at his death in 1975.)

 Hurrying, we arrived just as the changing of the guard began.
 Each day, crowds of people come to watch the elite, white-uniformed soldiers, members of a special guard unit, march into the vast, white marble hall.
 There the huge bronze statue of President Chiang Kai Shek sits looking out over the ceremony while the guards perform their precise drill as their exchange takes place.
 At the end of the exercise, the new guards assume their positions as guards of honour on pedestals in the huge marble hall, standing at attention, without even blinking an eye, until they are relieved an hour later.